FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

 <br>

-The decision rules are the same too
+The decision rules are the same too:

 \begin{gather*}